Also: Prepare yourself for an onslaught of about twenty F Bombs in this post, full disclosure.

-Glen became increasingly exhausted and depressed, too.
+My ex became increasingly exhausted and depressed, too.
 I will never forget when he looked in my eyes, grey with heartache, and said, ‘Babe, we can’t go through this again.
 This is too much.
-You might die.’
+You might die.'

 I never pictured myself as someone that would only have one child, but he was right, and I agreed.
 ‘It’ll just be us three.’
 Hyperemsis Gravidarum hurts the people that love you.